Gilpin Building Department Open House (Code Updates/Q&A) Wednesday, April 16 between 4 and 6 p.m.

 Community Annex

-Earlier this year, the county applied to the Department of Local Affairs (DOLA) Energy and Mineral Impact Assistance Fund (EIAF) for a grant to help fund construction costs on this project.
+In 2024, the county applied to the Department of Local Affairs (DOLA) Energy and Mineral Impact Assistance Fund (EIAF) for a grant to help fund construction costs on this project.
 The county received notice that it was granted $650,000 which will pay for a significant portion of the project.
 The EIAF grant program assists political subdivisions that are socially and/or economically impacted by the development, processing, or energy conversion of minerals and mineral fuels.
 Funds come from the state severance tax on energy and mineral production and from a portion of the state's share of royalties paid to the federal government for mining and drilling of minerals and mineral fuels on federally-owned land.

 Updated site designs and floor plans for the Community Center Annex were shared at the March 19, 2024 Board of County Commissioners’ work session.
-Some of the features of the new plans include:
+Some of the features of the plans include:

 • Road designed to accommodate a semi to deliver food to a loading bay